cristoni/sails-passport/README.md

 ## Key Features:
 ### Version 0.0.1
 * Sailsjs web framework with all their features
-* Authentification with passportjs (local) and JSON Web Token
+* Authentification with passportjs (local, google, facebook) and JSON Web Token
-* MySQL database connection
+* MongoDB database connection
 * Enable CORS for access from different application
 * Password encrypted (with bcrypt)
 * Email checking